CLOSE X

 A Day Tour from Dublin to County Kilkenny

 The third day tour from Dublin takes you south to County Kilkenny and charming Kilkenny city.
-It’s only 1½ hours from Dublin by car, train or bus.
-The train fare from Dublin’s Heuston station to Kilkenny is about $27-40, with seven departures daily.
+It’s only 1½ hours from Dublin by car, train, or bus.
+The train fare from Dublin’s Heuston station to Kilkenny is about $13-20, with seven departures daily.

 Some travelers describe Kilkenny as the most beautiful inland city in all of Ireland.
-The tourist board also dubs it the country’s medieval capital.
-Visit here, and you’ll likely agree on both counts.
+The tourist board also refers to it as the country’s medieval capital.
+Visit here, and you’ll also likely agree on both counts.

 Beautifully restored Kilkenny Castle, sitting on the bank of the River Nore, dominates the city.
 Be sure to take a tour of the 12th-century castle, especially its long gallery, a beautiful hall with green walls covered with a collection of family portraits and tapestries.

-The castle isn’t far from the town center that is full of tutor stone houses.
-The town is actually a 900-year-old Norman citadel with Ireland’s second-largest medieval church, St. Canice’s Cathedral, in its center.
+The castle isn’t far from the town center, which is full of stone houses.
+The town is a 900-year-old Norman citadel with Ireland’s second-largest medieval church, St. Canice’s Cathedral, in its center.
 Visit it and also see the nearby Black Abbey, which dates from the 13th century.

-Kilkenny is a great place to explore on foot since it’s easy to get around.
+Kilkenny is an ideal place to explore on foot, as it’s easy to navigate.
 I had a great time wandering through shops down its narrow medieval alleyways, known as slips to the locals.
-You’ll also find plenty of good restaurants and good pubs in Kilkenny.
-There’s said to be more than 60 pubs scattered around the city.
+You’ll also find plenty of good restaurants and pubs in Kilkenny.
+There are more than 60 of the latter scattered around the city.

 I had dinner in one of them, Kytelers Inn, a great little pub that also served up some good Irish music by the fireplace along with our supper.
-Kytelers is actually a medieval coaching inn named after a 14th-century witch who once lived in it.
+Kyteler’s is a medieval coaching inn named after Alice Kyteler, a 14th-century woman accused of witchcraft who once lived there.

 Not far from the city, in an old stone mill on the River Nore, you’ll find the workshop and shop of Nicholas Mosse, creator of the famous pottery of the same name.